-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I thought you weren't going to reach me.

-First of all, I would like to thank the people of Pangnirtung for placing their trust in me.
-They think I can represent them and that's why I was elected.
-I say "thank you" to the people of Pangnirtung.
-Their advice and their elders, I thank all the people of Pangnirtung.
-I was able to represent them in the four years.
+First of all, I would like to thank the people of Pangnirtung for placing their trust in me to represent them and that's why I was elected.
+I say "thank you" to the people of Pangnirtung for their advice and their elders.
+I thank all the people of Pangnirtung for being able to represent them in the four years.
 It has been a lot of work and a lot of people mentioned in the House that it takes a lot of hard work, but I have learned many things as a representative.

 I would also like to thank my colleagues for their support and their advice and working with them as a regular member and they put their trust in me to the cabinet.
 I say "thank you" to all the people I have worked with.
-You have all affected me and encouraged me, especially for the veteran Members of the Assembly.
+You have all affected me and encouraged me, especially for the veteran Members of the Legislative Assembly.
 They have given me good advice and they have set our foundation.

-The ones who have passed away, the late Joe Enook, my gratitude to him; Paul Quassa, Pat Angnakak, Simeon Mikkungwak, and Mila, we are not with them now, but they have helped me a lot and I thank them.
-I would like to say that they gave us tremendous support in the Assembly.
+I also thank those who have passed away.
+I have extended my gratitude to the late Joe Enook.
+Paul Quassa, Pat Angnakak, Simeon Mikkungwak, and Mila are not with us now, but I have appreciated their support.

+I would also like to thank the Assembly staff for their tremendous support.
 When you go through challenges, the staff do a lot of preparatory work on the (interpretation ends) first floor, second floor, amma third floor. (interpretation) My staff, Carrie, Susie, Rose, Tina, Mila, Simona, Ayla, and Elisapee in Pangnirtung, I thank them and our interpreters.